 Through the "Replacement Capacity" transaction functionality in eRPM, PJM will provide participants with a list of the available capacity for each generation or demand resource in their portfolio as well as a list of cleared buy bids from any Incremental Auction via the eRPM system and a list of resources with RPM Resource Commitments.
 Participants will have the ability to match a generation, Demand Resource, Energy Efficiency Resource or Qualifying Transmission Upgrade resource committed to RPM that they would like to replace with available capacity from a generation resource, demand resource, cleared buy bids in an Incremental Auction, or from Locational UCAP transactions.
 Available capacity from an EE Resource may be utilized to replace the commitment of another EE Resource because such commitments are accompanied by the adjustment that is required to avoid double-counting of energy efficiency measures as described in section 2.4.5 of this manual.
-The total amount of available capacity from EE Resources that may be utilized to replace the commitments of Capacity Resources other than EE Resources cannot exceed the quantity determined by the difference between the total UCAP Value of all EE Resource(s) for which PJM accepted an EE M&V Plan for the Third Incremental Auction and the actual cleared quantity of EE Resources for the Third Incremental Auction.
+Effective with the 2019/2020 Delivery Year, the total amount of available capacity from EE Resources that may be utilized to replace the commitments of Capacity Resources other than EE Resources cannot exceed the quantity determined by the difference between the total UCAP value by which PJM increased the Reliability Requirement to account for EE Resources in all Auctions conducted for a Delivery Year and the actual total cleared quantity EE Resources for all Auctions conducted for that Delivery Year.